 - Shelf liner - produces dangerous VOCs (volatile organic compounds)

 - Linoleum - produces dangerous VOCs (volatile organic compounds)

-- Calcium sand - causes severe impaction due to presence of calcium carbonate
+- Calcium sand - severe impaction risk due to presence of calcium carbonate

 - Wood shavings, chips, or bark - causes impaction & discomfort

-- Coconut fiber (Eco Earth) - dusty when dry, humid when wet, high risk of respiratory issues
+- Coconut fiber - dusty when dry, humid when wet, higher risk of respiratory issues

-- Ground walnut shell - dusty, dangerously sharp, & causes severe impaction
+- Ground walnut shell - dusty, dangerously sharp, & risk of severe impaction

 When you first bring your new leopard gecko home, you will need to quarantine for at least 1 month.
 This means keeping the enclosure as sterile as possible and closely monitoring the gecko's health.

-Paper towels are the best substrate for quarantine, as they can be frequently replaced and make it easier to observe feces and other potential health issues.
-Paper towels should be fully replaced at least once a week and any soiled areas must be replaced daily.
+Paper towels or Komodo Repti-Pads are the best substrate for quarantine, as they can be frequently replaced and make it easier to observe feces and other potential health issues.
+Paper towels or pads should be fully replaced at least once a week and any soiled areas must be replaced daily.
 Once your gecko has shown a clean bill of health, you can introduce your long-term substrate to the enclosure.